 Time: Allow 1 – 3 hours

 Difficulty: Moderate, due to the rocky path in one section (approx 100m) and zig zaging stairs

 Costs/Permit: No cost, no permit required

 Facilities: Gas BBQs, toilets, picnic tables, lookout, seasonal lagoon

 What to take: Camera, water, shoes with lots of grip, insect repellent

 Located on the western side of Tamborine Mountain, Witches Falls National Park is a slightly more strenuous bushwalk than Joalah National Park.
+Witches Falls was named by an 8 year old girl who used to round up cows at dusk in the area.
+Witches Falls circuit is a 3.1km track that can be traversed in either direction.
+The top of the falls are viewed from a platform that deviates from the circuit.
 The waterfall, even though it was viewed during a rainy week, wasn’t much more than a trickle—it was however a very lovely trickle.
 Witches Falls can be viewed from the left hand side of the Rotary Lookout platform.

 The Witches Falls track makes use of the naturally occuring rock to line much of its path.
 The track can be very muddy in places, and the leaf litter is very good at consealing the mud—you have been warned!
 Traversing through different forest types, the walk is an interesting blend of bush and rainforest.

 From the bottom of the zig zag descent, the Seasonal lagoon is a left turn at the T junction (turning right takes you to Witches Falls).
 It is only a few hundred metres detour along flat terrain and is worth a look see.
 The Seasonal Lagoon wasn’t in season when I visited in winter after a week of rain (it’s unknown when it is in season), but was still interesting to see.
 This path didn’t seem to be a circuit so some backtracking was needed to get back onto the main path.